 Although it's OK to push yourself until you feel the burn of exercise, it's important to know when to stop.
 Pain is the body's way of telling you that something is wrong.
 You should never feel pain when exercising.
 If you do, stop and take a break.
 To stay safe, learn what your limits are, and stay within them.

 Like gray hair and wrinkles, a few aches and pains are a part of nearly everyone's life.
 But chronic pain -- which can increase suffering and decrease quality of life -- doesn't have to be.
 Most people should be able to lead relatively pain-free lives as they age.
 If you are bothered by chronic pain, a pain specialist can help you find relief -- no matter how old you are.

 Myth: Pain Killers Lead to Addiction

 When taken as directed, prescription pain medications rarely cause addiction.
-However, as with many drugs, your body can become physically dependent on pain medication.
+However, as with many drugs, the body can become physically dependent on pain medication.
 Although this doesn't mean you're addicted, you may have withdrawal symptoms if you stop the drug abruptly.
 It's an expected response when a prescription pain drug is used for more than a few days.
 Your doctor can help you stop safely.

 1. Creatas Images

 2. Hans Neleman / Stone